GiorgosXou/under-scroll/README.md

 Extends the visible scrolling range of a single editor pane, through multiple editor panes.
 Intended for wide screens that not turn around.
+Find it on [Visual Studio Code Marketplace page](https://marketplace.visualstudio.com/items?itemName=GiorgosXou.under-scroll)

 ## How to use